frequency-chain/schemas/README.md

 ## Schemas

-### Payment Addresses
+### Default Token Address

-- Goal: Allow MSAs to list their payment addresses, both from Frequency and other chains
+- Goal: Allow MSAs to list their default token sending and receiving addresses, both from Frequency and other chains
 - Payload Location Options
     - Itemized: Each piece of data is atomic
     - Signature Required: Creating or removing connecting addresses should require user sign-off

 #### Data

-- Wallet Address: String form for the specific chain
+- Address: String form of the token address for the specific chain
-- Coin Type: SLIP-0044 Chain Identifier
+- Token: SLIP-0044 Chain Identifier

 #### References